Behind-the-horizon excitations from a single 2d CFT: The Heavy-Light correlator as a GNS-linear form

 So far we have constructed Lorentzian correlation functions using a two-step process.
 First, we compute an appropriate Euclidean correlator after setting the Lorentzian times equal to zero and next, we continue the Lorentzian times back to their original values.
 This two-step procedure can be realized in terms of a GNS-construction.
 For an introduction to the GNS-construction, we refer the reader to appendix \ref{sec:appendix-GNS}.
 We construct a GNS-linear form $\omega$ over the set of light operators, the latter denoted by $\mathcal{B}_L$.
 We construct this linear form in such a way that it computes the appropriate Euclidean correlator

+hence we take $|H\rangle$ to be a heavy primary state in the large $c$ regime.
 Since we want to consider time-evolution from the Heisenberg picture, \textit{we restrict $x$ to lie on the unit circle.} We apply this linear form to construct a GNS-Hilbert space out of the light operator algebra.
 We will utilize the GNS-linear form to construct an auxiliary Hilbert space, the GNS-Hilbert space.
 We will use the the linear form \eqref{ourGNSform} to define an inner product on the space $\mathcal{B}_L$:

 With this set-up, we are now in a position to apply the GNS-construction and associate a vector in a GNS-Hilbert space, to any operator in $\mathcal{B}_L$

 We can immediately construct the GNS-vacuum state $|K_0\rangle\rangle$ which is automatically normalized